vcvpaiva/NLP-PT/README.md

 # Progresso em PLN em portugues

-This collection of links is to help me in my research on 'PLN em portugues'.
+This collection of links is to help me in my research on 'NLP in Portuguese'.

-1. To begin with the talk I gave at Microsoft Research in 2010 about "PLN em portugues", suggesting the use of LFG/XLE for Portuguese.
+1. To begin with the talk I gave at Microsoft Research (PARGRAM meeting) in 2010 suggesting the use of LFG/XLE for Portuguese.
 The goal (reached) was to get a  XLE license for  FGV and, after a while, one for  Leonel Alencar (Univ.
 Ceara).

 the old slides: